 The Triple-Negative Breast Cancer Trial (TNT) compared the platinum-based drug carboplatin to the drug docetaxel as first line treatment in 376 patients with metastatic triple-negative breast cancer and/or with a mutation in BRCA1 or BRCA2.
 (Patients with BRCA mutations and ER/PR positive breast cancer also were included in this study.)
 When researchers compared the two drugs in all patients, the response rate was similar for the two chemotherapies.
 However, when they examined the results for the 43 patients who had mutations in either BRCA1 or BRCA2, they found that 68.0% of carriers responded to carboplatin as compared with 33.3% of carriers who received docetaxel.
 The results of this study show the benefit of BRCA testing patients with advanced triple negative breast cancer.
 Those who test positive for a BRCA mutation may benefit from carboplatin over docetaxel.

-Although Lynparza has not yet been approved for treatment in breast cancer, given the fact that it is FDA approved in ovarian cancer, and based on promising research results, the National Comprehensive Cancer Network (NCCN) added Lynparza as a preferred single agent treatment for people with Her2-negative, metastatic breast cancer who carry a BRCA1 or BRCA2 mutation.
+Lynparza and Talzenna are targeted therapies known as PARP inhibitors.
+Both agents have received FDA approval for treating metastatic breast cancer caused by a BRCA mutation.
+The National Comprehensive Cancer Network (NCCN) added Lynparza as a preferred single agent treatment for people with Her2-negative, metastatic breast cancer who carry a BRCA1 or BRCA2 mutation.

 Immunotherapies are cancer treatments that boosts the body’s own immune system so that it works harder and smarter to attack and remove cancer cells.
 There are several different types of Immunotherapy.
 Certain types of immunotherapy have been approved for use in breast cancer while others are still under investigation.
 Herceptin and other treatments for Her2-positive breast cancers are a type of immunotherapy known as monoclonal antibodies.
 Other types of immunotherapy, including immune check point inhibitors and cancer vaccines are still in clinical trials for breast cancer treatment.